Sigill/tulip-plugin-regular-shape-import/README.md

 ## Description

-These plugins allow to generate graphs whith a regular shape.
+These plugins allow to generate graphs with regular shapes.

 ## Build